Breastfeeding: Shared nursing

 It is not only a mother who may breastfeed a child.
 Parents may hire another person to do so (a wet nurse), or may share childcare with another mother (cross-nursing).
 Both of these were common throughout history.
 It remains popular in some developing nations, including those in Africa, for more than one woman to breastfeed a child.
 Shared breastfeeding is a risk factor for HIV infection in infants.
 Shared nursing can sometimes provoke negative social reactions in the English-speaking world.

 Tandem nursing

-It is possible for a mother to continue breastfeeding an older sibling while also breastfeeding a new baby; this is called tandem nursing.
+A mother can continue breastfeeding an older sibling while also breastfeeding a new baby; this is called tandem nursing.
 During the late stages of pregnancy, the milk changes to colostrum.
 While some children continue to breastfeed even with this change, others may wean.
-Most mothers can produce enough milk for tandem nursing, but the new baby should be nursed first for at least the first few days after delivery to ensure that it receives enough colostrum.
+Most mothers can produce enough milk for tandem nursing, but the new baby should be nursed first for at least the first few days after delivery to ensure it receives enough colostrum.

 Breastfeeding triplets or larger broods is a challenge given babies' varying appetites.
 Breasts can respond to the demand and produce larger milk quantities; mothers have breastfed triplets successfully.